alexk307/alexk307.github.io/_posts/2015-11-14-nfl-scraper.md

 pip install pip install beautifulsoup4
 ```

-First let's take the URL for the Eagles that season, and grab it's HTML.
+Let's take the URL for the Eagles that season, and grab it's HTML.
 If we get a good request, we'll create a `BeautifulSoup` object to parse it.

 ```
 season_url = 'http://www.pro-football-reference.com/teams/phi/2004.htm'